Amirabad Estate, Faridpur: History

 In 1954, Biswas Bari hosted A. K. Fazlul Huq and Huseyn Shaheed Suhrawardy during the United Front election campaign.
 Leaders from the family led efforts to build schools, roads and bridges in Faridpur.
 During the Bangladesh Liberation War in 1971, the grounds of the estate suffered raids and at least 10 people were killed in the hamlet of Chandpur.
 Land reforms after the creation of Bangladesh ended all traces of the zamindari system.
 The Bangladesh Land Holding Limitation Order 1972 restricted a single family from owning more than 100 bighas of land.
 On 29 April 1976, farmland nationalized by the state was returned to private owners through the Alienation of Land Ordinance.
 The family recovered many of plots land with the restoration of property rights.

 After decentralization reforms of the Bangladeshi government in 1984, Faridpur was divided into five districts, including Rajbari, Shariatpur, Madaripur, Faridpur proper, and Gopalganj.
 The upazila system of local government was also established.
-Imran Hossain Chowdhury became the first elected chairman of Faridpur Sadar Upazila, which corresponds to Faridpur proper.
+Imran Hossain Chowdhury became the first elected chairman of Faridpur Sadar Upazila in 1985.
 Kamran Hossain Chowdhury represented Faridpur in the 4th Parliament of Bangladesh; he was also the Chairman of Faridpur District Council with the rank and status of a deputy minister.
 In the 1980s, the estate was visited by Bangladeshi prime ministers Moudud Ahmed, Mizanur Rahman Chowdhury, and Kazi Zafar Ahmed during the presidency of Hussain Muhammad Ershad.
 Chowdhury Kamal Ibne Yusuf represented Faridpur in the 2nd, 5th, 6th, 7th and 8th parliaments; he was also a cabinet minister from the Bangladesh Nationalist Party.